apache/amoro-site/amoro-theme/README.md

-# Iceberg Theme
+# Amoro Theme

-The Iceberg theme is a theme for use with [Hugo](https://gohugo.io/).
+The Amoro theme is a theme for use with [Hugo](https://gohugo.io/).
+The Amoro theme is copied from [Apache Iceberg Project](https://github.com/apache/iceberg-docs/tree/main/iceberg-theme) and modifications were made as needed.

 ## Hint Boxes